SimonMably/100_Days_of_Code/README.md

  Udemy course into the main file (along with my own attemt).
 I intent to come back to this project and have another go at attempting it to see if I can complete it on my own.

+1. **Flight Deal Finder & Flight Club - Capstone Project for days 39 and 40**
+ I had quite a bit of difficulty with this project.
+Judging by some comments from other learners of this course, im not alone.
+One of the difficulties I had was with the Sheety API.
+Its usage cap got used up quite quickly during my testing of my project and occasionaly couldn't get it to apply a few of the things I tried to implement.
+ I may come back to this project in the future and retry it, especially with an alternative to the Sheety API (the Google Sheets API was mentioned in a few of the courses comments)